 Prompt 7- What have you done to make your school or community a better place?
 (350 words)

-Recently, I have been noticing more stray animals migrating through my neighborhood.
+Recently, I have been noticing more stray animals roaming through my neighborhood.
 Seeing Rimba, my golden retriever, at home made me feel heart-broken for strays.
-He is provided with food and protected from any dangers unlike strays, which faced the deadly threat of getting shot by the police due to Oman laws.
-With so many strays roaming around, I yearned to find a solution to create a positive change for them.
-After brainstorming, I opted to build an automatic animal feeder since it would feed strays whilst eliminating human presence so they do not feel threatened.
-Ultimately, the feeder was the most practical option as it would lead them to the outskirts of the city and, thus, decrease the chances of residents calling the police.
+Rimba is provided with food and protected from any dangers unlike strays, who faced the deadly threat of getting shot by the police due to laws in Oman.
+With so many strays roaming around, I yearned to find a sanctuary for them.
+I opted to build an automatic animal feeder since it would feed them whilst eliminating human presence so they would not feel threatened.
+The feeder was practical since it led them to the outskirts of the city, thus decreasing the chances of police reports.
 I finally found a purpose because I could help countless strays.

 The first prototype I constructed was capable of withstanding the blazing Middle Eastern weather.
-It even boasted a solar panel that took advantage of the abundant sunlight in Oman.
-After a trial run with Rimba, I pondered whether the machine was operating at its full potential as the amount dispensed each time was sufficient for one dog only.
-Therefore, I got in contact with Qurum Vets to try and look for solutions to address this.
-With their guidance, I developed a plan to build a new prototype for the streets.
-I designed the second prototype using their advice of incorporating a rectangular shape for stability and increasing the food capacity to satisfy their hunger.
+It even boasted a solar panel that took advantage of the abundant sunlight.
+After a trial run with Rimba, I pondered whether the machine was being optimized as the amount dispensed each time was sufficient for just one dog.
+I got in contact with Qurum Vets to try and look for solutions to address this.
+With their guidance, I developed a plan to build a new prototype.
+I designed the second prototype by incorporating a rectangular shape for stability and increasing the food capacity.

 After days of intensive labor, the feeder was finally working.
-Bursting with joy, I observed the machine operate expeditiously.
+Bursting with joy, I put the feeder to the test.
 I was proud that I completed it, yet anxious to see how the strays would react.
 A sense of relief washed over me when I saw that the strays were not fighting over the food.
-Their wagging tails insinuated their gratitude and a huge weight was lifted off my shoulders.
-With new milestones for the Omani animal welfare community, I strived to do more for strays.
+Their wagging tails lifted a huge weight off my shoulders.
+With a new milestone for these Omani animals , I strived to do more.
 I plan on replicating this product to be used in other parts of the world.

 Hi Abian,